 Teacher Advisory Council Member, 2018–19

 Willett, a native of Michigan and current resident of Charlotte, NC, is the director of the academy of international studies at Independence High School.
 As director, she works to develop students’ understanding of international relations and what it means to be a global learner and citizen.
 In this capacity, she leads a team of teachers and has developed programs of visiting speakers, seminar courses, and Model UN conferences, as well as international visits and exchanges.
 Before becoming the director, Willett taught U.S. history (AP and Honors) at Independence High for ten years, during which time she gained National Board and College Board certifications.
 Prior to this, she taught history in a secondary school in the UK as part of an international exchange program.
 Willett is passionate about fostering community understanding and broadening students’ educational aspirations and experience through the humanities.
 She loves to travel and has sought to broaden her own understanding by participation in the National Academy of Advanced Teacher Education Program, World View Study Tours, Center for European Studies Brussel Study Tour, and the Advanced Echoes and Reflections Seminar in Jerusalem.
 She has presented at Asia Society Conferences, North Carolina Social Studies Conferences, and with the Center for European Studies at the University of North Carolina at Chapel Hill. @kmwbooksit

-If you would like to receive information on how to become an NHC online instructor, please contact Mike Williams, Education Programs Manager.
+If you would like to receive information on how to become an NHC online instructor, please contact Mike Williams, Interim Director of Education Programs.